yulew/PhDProject/README.md

 As the random fracture process is a Markov process also, in which the random fracture events exhibit correlations in the time-series processes.
 Thus, the fracture dynamics can be numerically simulated with a kinetic Monte Carlo method.

 During the dynamics, we focused on locating a spanning (or percolating) cluster in the network.
-This is again a math problem called percolation theory.
+This is again a math problem called percolation theory, which has been applied to study various random dynamics problems, such as epidemic spread.
 In a numerical simulation, we can make the computer identify such a percolating cluster using an efficient tree-based algorithm by Newman (https://link.aps.org/doi/10.1103/PhysRevE.64.016706).

 I created this program in Python to simulate the stochastic dynamical fracture process.
 But remember, an same initial configuration of a polymer network can evolve to many possible different random processes or trajectories.
 If we call one random trajectory as a random copy, I have to simulate many copies for each configuration.
 In the end, we will have a probability distribution of a lifetime of a polymer network.